Tebybee8/MECA482_BallNPlate_Team2/README.md

 ![image](https://user-images.githubusercontent.com/73966901/102730966-5114d680-42eb-11eb-83c6-afef2afb3c09.png)
 Figure 1: One dimensional Ball and Plate System[1]

+The goal of this porject was to design a control system that allows the user to put a ball anywhere on the plate and have the system position and balance the ball in a user defined location.

 Using **Fig. 1** we can find the relationship between the servo load gear angle theta(L), as well as the correlation between the beam and the angle of the servo.